mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 		* Undo deletions from the trash bin.
 		* Permanently delete items in the trash bin.
 		* **TO TRULY DELETE AN ITEM SO THAT IT IS NOT VISIBLE AND NOT SHARED WITH THE RESEARCHERS, THE PARTICIPANT MUST PERMANENTLY DELETE ITEMS IN THE TRASH BIN**
-	* Step 2: Mark Sessions (`instruments/markSessions.php`) - Here, the user marks the beginning and end of search segments.
+	* Step 2: Mark Sessions (`instruments/markSessions.php`) - Here, the user marks the beginning and end of search sessions.
 Users must be shown the following:
 		* The definition of a session (see the 'Help' section of the interface).
 		* **The importance of identifying sessions properly.** - Later, users will be asked to identify the tasks of sessions and search segments within sessions, so proper session identification is crucial.
 		* How to mark the beginning and end of (potentially interleaved) sessions with Begin/End buttons.